cs87-dartmouth/Fall2021/documentation/schedule.md

 The schedule below lists the reading material, due dates for assignments, and topics covered.
 Due dates for assignment also appear on Canvas.
 All dates/times are in Eastern time (Hanover, NH).

+For convenience, you can also find/download all the slides linked from the schedule below in this [Dropbox folder](https://www.dropbox.com/sh/nkyvlivxn3zdtan/AAC924grr2_n4MnqAxvbvncea?dl=0).

 <table class="m-table">
     <tr class="header">